Degree RequirementMSN or higher preferred

 Are Any Certifications or Credentials Needed?

-As a nurse executive manages and oversees an entire nursing staff in a healthcare environment, he or she must have advanced certification.
+A nurse executive who manages and oversees an entire nursing staff in a healthcare environment must have advanced certification.
 While some degree programs may simultaneously prepare students for these certification exams, it is important to meet all accreditation standards, as there are a few exceptions.
 For instance, if one does not pursue a master’s degree, 30 hours of continuing education credits will be required.

-As credentials make a world of difference to one’s resume when applying for nurse executive roles, the more credentials one has, the greater the employment opportunities.
+As credentials make a world of difference when applying for nurse executive roles, the more credentials the RN has, the greater the employment opportunities.
 The American Nurses Credential Center (ANCC) offers two exams: The Nurse Executive and Nurse Executive-Advanced exams.
 In addition to the ANCC, the American Organization of Nurse Executives (AONE) provides certification credentials that include Certified in Executive Nursing Practice (CENP) and Certified Nurse Manager and Leader (CNML).
 Read more for further clarification on nurse executive certifications.

 Where Do Nurse Executives Work?